 God the Fascist cultivates a sense of manifest destiny in his people.
 He commands Israelite kings to pillage and conquer foreign nations in Holy War campaigns: “You shall eat the wealth of the nations, and in their glory you shall boast” (Isaiah 61:6, NIV).
 Israel is considered a holy nation and its land the holy land–Israel is the greatest country on the planet.
 According to God the Fascist, the destiny of this nation is to spread its superior way of life to the rest of the world.
 God the Fascist justifies his imperialism by framing it as a blessing for the nations he conquers; ultimately, they will thank him for it!
 Such twisted logic has been the propaganda of empires for ages.

 Additionally, God the Fascist fosters a sense of ethnonational superiority by using racism, religion, and genocide to denigrate and scapegoat a portion of the population.
-God the Fascist’s followers are commanded not assimilate the cultural and spiritual practices of foreigners or to intermarry with foreigners; otherwise, they might be swayed to change ideologies and abandon their exclusive devotion to his presidency: “Make no covenant with them… Do not intermarry with them… for that would turn away your children from following me, to serve other gods” (Deuteronomy 7:2-4, NRSV).
+God the Fascist’s followers are commanded not to assimilate the cultural and spiritual practices of foreigners or to intermarry with foreigners; otherwise, they might be swayed to change ideologies and abandon their exclusive devotion to his presidency: “Make no covenant with them… Do not intermarry with them… for that would turn away your children from following me, to serve other gods” (Deuteronomy 7:2-4, NRSV).
 Though he encourages acceptance of some groups of foreigners, God the Fascist is xenophobic and religiously bigoted towards target groups.

-Moreover, similar to how Donald Trump stigmatizes Muslims, God the Fascist encourages stigmatization of foreigners who practice other religions, especially foreigners from nations who have been in wars with Israel such as Edom, Egypt, Babylon, and Assyria.
-While many of the gods of other nations in biblical times display tolerance and even reverence of the gods of foreigner nations, God the Fascist is incredibly jealous: “You must not bow down to them or worship them, for I, the LORD your God, am a jealous God who will not tolerate your affection for any other gods” (Exodus 20:5, NLT).
+Moreover, similar to how Donald Trump stigmatizes Muslims, God the Fascist encourages the stigmatization of foreigners who practice other religions, especially foreigners from nations who have been in wars with Israel such as Edom, Egypt, Babylon, and Assyria.
+While many of the gods of other nations in biblical times display tolerance and even reverence for the gods of foreign nations, God the Fascist is incredibly jealous: “You must not bow down to them or worship them, for I, the LORD your God, am a jealous God who will not tolerate your affection for any other gods” (Exodus 20:5, NLT).
 His feeble ego cannot handle the idea that anyone might dare to prefer other leaders over himself.

 God the Fascist targets and dehumanizes one group of people above all others: the indigenous Canaanites living in his glorious nation.
 He ethnically slurs them as wicked and unclean and commands his followers to exterminate them.
 The indigenous are to blame for their extermination, God the Fascist decrees, because they are depraved: “It is because of the wickedness of these nations that the Lord your God is driving them out before you” (Deuteronomy 9:5, NIV, italics mine).
 They are only getting what they deserve.
 Moreover, when the followers of God murder the foreign infidels, they are commended and considered good citizens.
 Ethnoreligious purity is their sacred duty.

 According to the biblical narrative, the nation of Israel was founded on the ethnic cleansing of the people indigenous to their land (similar to the founding of the United States).
 The biblical book of Joshua was written as genocidal war propaganda to sanction the Jewish people’s conquest of the land of Canaan, which was considered their divine right.
 In the book of Joshua, God the Fascist justifies Israel’s massacre of the indigenous Canaanites by demonizing them as beastly nonhuman giants who deserve to be wiped out because of their supposed total depravity.
-Commanded by God to kill and plunder, Israel deserves the land and the stolen wealth of the peoples who live in it.
+Commanded by God to kill and plunder, Israel deserves the land and the stolen wealth of the people who live in it.
 If the Israelites are not careful to wipe out the Canaanites, they might be led astray from sole devotion to God by Canaanite culture and religion and thereby incur God’s wrath.
 There can only be one final solution to such an existential threat: kill them all:

 In the cities of the nations the Lord your God is giving you as an inheritance, do not leave alive anything that breathes.
 Completely destroy them—the Hittites, Amorites, Canaanites, Perizzites, Hivites and Jebusites—as the Lord your God has commanded you.
 Otherwise, they will teach you to follow all the detestable things they do in worshiping their gods, and you will sin against the Lord your God.
 (Deuteronomy 20:16- 18, NIV)

-The intent of this biblical narrative, whether historical or mythical, is to scare its hearers into feverish adherence of God the Fascist’s Law and fear of foreign influences.
+The intent of this biblical narrative, whether historical or mythical, is to scare its hearers into feverish adherence to God the Fascist’s Law and fear of foreign influences.
 Fear indeed is a foundation of God the Fascist’s reign: “And now, Israel, what does the Lord your God require of you, but to fear the Lord your God” (Deuteronomy 10:12, ESV).

 Forcible Suppression of Opposition